Timberlane Regional High School: Controversies

-In 2009, saw joe student Joshua Stubbs wrote an essay entitled “Sen10rs”, where he rated and reviewed each student of the senior class.
+In 2009, student Joshua Tubbs wrote an essay entitled “Sen10rs”, where he rated and reviewed each student of the senior class.
 This caused a public uproar and was reported and followed by many media outlets.

 In 2018, teacher Daniel Joyce was arrested on charges of assaulting a student.

-In May 2021 during a meeting at the school, an attending mother by the name of Kate Bossi was arrested for not cooperating with mask mandate rules.

-On December 15th 2021, High school math teacher David Russell turned himself into authorities after a warrant was issued for his arrest for simple and sexual assault of a juvenile high school student.
+On December 15, 2021, high school math teacher David Russell turned himself into authorities after a warrant was issued for his arrest for simple and sexual assault of a juvenile high school student.
 Russell was previously placed on administrative leave in November 2021 pending the outcome of the districts investigation.

+In June 2023, a non-student juvenile entered the building intoxicated after having taken the school bus from a different home.
+He stayed in the bathroom challenging people to fight, until someone agreed to.
+After being confronted by staff, the individual fled the school causing a shelter-in-place at the high school and next door middle school.
+He was later taken into custody by police; no injuries or damage occurred.